god-ctrl/SocailApp/README.md

 * Users can comment on posts
 * post can be deleted if the user is authenticated
 * comments can be deleted both the users who post the post and the user who commented
+* user can upload profile pic
+* user can have friends
+* mails about comments posted are send
+* sign in/sign out through google

 #### Technologies